Bug #2687

 Yeah, I was thinking I can use omapi for all calls except 'unused_ip' one, which will require parsing of the lease file. dhcpd config file doesn't change nearly as often as the lease file, using a cache there will work.

-Updated by Konstantin Orekhov almost 9 years ago
+Updated by Konstantin Orekhov about 9 years ago

 What will prevent you from using OMAPI instead of parsing the whole lease file to make sure the IP is not given away?